Bulawayo travel guide: Everything you need to know

 Best time to visit Bulawayo

-If you are being picky, you may want to avoid December and January when it can be rainy, and September/October when it can be very hot.
+The best months to visit Bulawayo are March, April, May and August.
+However, there are no ‘no-go’ times to visit.
+If you are being picky, you may want to avoid October when it can be very hot, and December/January when it can be rainy in the afternoons.
 If you visit in June or July remember to take warm clothes and sleepwear, because the nights can be surprisingly chilly despite the hot, dry days.

 If you’re a keen cyclist, a good time to visit Bulawayo is around March each year, when the Matobo Heritage Mountain Bike Challenge is held.
 The Zimbabwe International Trade Fair is held annually in Bulawayo at the end of April.
 The Intwasa Arts Festival is held annually in September.